wizardofwhimsy/wizardofwhimsy.github.io/jasper-master/_posts/2016-08-10-frigon-islands.md

 Once we were on shore, we discovered we were more tired than we originally thought.
 My body felt like lead.
 We were even too pooped to wash down the kayaks.
 For the rest of the day we were virtually useless, doing minimal domestic routine like zombies, afflicted with something that only a good night’s sleep could remedy.

 I would like to say a special thanks to Evelyn Hartford at the Port Alice Tourist Information centre for providing me with historical information for this and future blog entries.
 A lot of the history of Port Alice cannot easily be found in mainstream information sources.
 Thankfully, people like her are indispensable for keeping this information preserved and bringing awareness to that fact before it is forever lost to the passage of time.

+<i>I'd like to thank Gwen Hansen at the Quatsino Museum for providingme with information on Ed Frigon for this and future posts.
+I hopes she's right, and that someone makes a movie about "Old Ned" someday.<i/>